RahulShagri/Planar-Truss-Element-FEM-Solver/README.md

 <H3>Step 1: Sketching the structure in FreeCAD</H3>

-Create a sketch on FreeCAD and ensure all the elements and nodes are connected, and the sketch is fully constrained (i.e. it is completely green).
+Create a sketch on the <b>XY Plane</b> on FreeCAD and ensure all the elements and nodes are connected, and the sketch is fully constrained (i.e. it is completely green).

 ![Create a FreeCAD sketch](instruction_gifs/Step_1.png)